michal-siedlecki/telescopeWebApp/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/michal-siedlecki/telescopeWebApp)

-Telescope is a no framework web app cookiecutter that allows begginers to do quickly create pure python web application.
+Telescope is a no framework web app cookiecutter that allows begginers to quickly create pure python web application.
 It can be used also to learn concepts of http and backend web development.

 ## Prerequisites